madisongrams/thwgbot/README.md

 # thwgbot
-A twitter bot using tweepy
+A twitter bot using tweepy hosted on Heroku